TBI Bicycle Accidents in Chicago

 In the city of Chicago, you’ll often see people on bikes riding through the streets and on the trails around the lake.
 While riding a bike is a healthy form of exercise and helps to reduce motor vehicle emissions, there are serious hazards of riding a bike in a large metropolitan area.

-In fact, the City of Chicago transportation department conducted a study over five years, from 2005 to 2010 to review the number of bicycle-related accidents that occurred in this area.
-They found that between those years there were nearly 9,000 bike accidents, and the percentage of accidents rose every year.
+In fact, the City of Chicago transportation department conducted a study over five years, from 2005 to 2010.
+They did this to review the number of bicycle-related accidents.
+They found that there were nearly 9,000 bike accidents, and the number of accidents rose every year.
 These are startling statistics, and give reason for all cyclists to make safety a top priority when riding a bike in Chicago.

-If you are injured in a bicycle accident and sustain a traumatic brain injury, it is advisable to speak with a lawyer to discuss your situation and to determine your next steps.
+If you are injured in a bicycle accident and sustain a traumatic brain injury, it is advisable to speak with a Chicago personal injury lawyer.
+You can discuss your situation, learn your legal rights and determine your next steps.

-One of the most common and most dangerous injuries that can result from a bike accident is a head injury, or more specifically, a traumatic brain injury (TBI).
-A TBI is a serious head injury that can result in temporary or permanent loss of brain function, change in personality, memory loss, and other difficult symptoms.
+One of the most common and most dangerous injuries that can result from a bike accident is a head injury.
+More specifically, a traumatic brain injury (TBI).
+A TBI is a serious head injury.
+It can result in temporary or permanent loss of brain function, change in personality, memory loss, and other difficult symptoms.

 When a motor vehicle collides with a bicycle rider, even at relatively low speeds, the person on the bicycle is at a greater risk for injury.
 While a person in a car has the benefit of a protective steel casing, there is nothing separating a cyclist from the impact of the pavement.
 Even those who wear a helmet are not always completely protected from the possibility of a TBI.